 Out-Law Guide 8 min. read

-Landlords now face potential arrears for the March, June, September and December 2020 and March 2021 quarters until 30 June 2021, as well as potential arrears for the June 2021 quarter from 24 June 2021.
+Landlords now face potential arrears for all four quarters of 2020 and 2021, and the government has announced its intention to ring-fence certain Covid-19 arrears.
 Where there is no prospect of recovery from a third party and no sufficient rent deposit to recover the arrears, landlords are likely to want to look longer and harder at the options available to them.

 Recovery from third parties, such as former tenants or guarantors; recovery via rent deposits; debt proceedings against a tenant; forfeiture for non-arrears related breaches; and winding-up in certain limited circumstances, remain available to landlords in appropriate cases.
 See our Out-Law guide to rent recovery and protection - what commercial landlords can do.